strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 > [!NOTE]
 > If the server is configured with CMK, the database configured with database level CMK can't be reverted back to server level encryption.

+> [!NOTE]
+> Although, the revert operation is only supported if the server is configured with Microsoft managed key, a database configured with database level CMK can be restored to a server configured with with CMK provided the server has access to all the keys being used by the source database with a valid identity.

 ## Requirements and recommendations for configuring customer-managed TDE at the database level